Melford Hall to Sudbury Three Mills walk

-A pleasant walk from magnificent Melford Hall to Gainsborough's House in Sudbury.
+A pleasant walk from magnificent Melford Hall to Gainsborough's House and statue in Sudbury.

 Walk along part of the old Great Eastern Long Melford to Sudbury railway line, visiting three old water mills and Sudbury Water Meadows en route.
 Return by bus.